marcos-abreu/monaco/docs/monaco-views.md

 By using this method of assigning a `viewClass` to a subview you have the ability to completely control the behaviour of the subview.

-Rendering one subview for each model of a view's collection
+One subview for each model of a view's collection
 ----

-Often we need to use subviews to render each one of the view collection’s models.
-The can be accomplished in **monaco-views** as demonstrated below:
+Often we need to use subviews to render each one of the view collection's models.
+This can be accomplished in **monaco-views** as demonstrated below:

     var app = new Monaco.Application('mobile');
     app.add('UserVideoList', Monaco.View.extend({